-ENG 002 Transition English 0 6 3 Prere nuisite s' None
+ENG 002 Transition English

 This course provides an opportunity to customize foundational English content in specific areas and will include developing a growth mindset.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in college-level English.
 Upon completion, students should be able to build a stronger foundation for success in their gateway level English course by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.